bongaquino/k8s-secupi-gateway/ipfs/private-cluster-project/README.md

 ## License

 <<<<<<< HEAD
-This project is part of the bongaquino IPFS infrastructure.
+This project is part of the IPFS infrastructure.
 =======
 This project is part of the Koneksi IPFS infrastructure.
 >>>>>>> ff1a2945f8bd7c03b52b06fcba179354b2b893ff